-- -- Allow a school district to be a participating municipality in a recreational authority. - -- Provide that a tax levied by an authority could be used only for the purposes specified in the Act and could not be used for other general fund purposes. - -- Require an authority to consider offering preferences or benefits to the residents of participating municipalities if it levied a tax.
+- -- Allow a school district to be a participating municipality in a recreational authority. - -- Provide that a tax levied by an authority could be used only for the purposes specified in the Act and could not be used by the authority for any general fund or school operating purposes. - -- Allow a tax levied by an authority to be used by a participating municipality for managing the operation of an authority's business pursuant to a contract. - -- Require an authority to consider offering preferences or benefits to the residents of participating municipalities if it levied a tax.